The SISMIQ Architecture

 Identity collapses when observation is interrupted

 In many distributed and spatial systems, identity is inferred from continuous observation.
-When sensing becomes incomplete due to occlusion, signal degradation, latency, or environmental interference, systems frequently lose the ability to maintain consistent identity, leading to drift, duplication, or loss of continuity.
+When sensing becomes incomplete due to occlusion, signal degradation, latency, or environmental interference, systems frequently lose the ability to maintain consistent identity, leading to drift, duplication, or loss of continuity, even when recovery appears successful.

 ❖ Architectural Response